-The Chelsea defender will play through the pain barrier so he can feature in the two fixtures after being substituted when he picked up the injury against Barcelona on TuesdayGary Cahill is willing to play through the pain barrier in order to feature in the FA Cup and Champions League finals for Chelsea.
+The defender will endure the discomfort so he can feature in the two fixtures after being substituted when he picked up an injury against Barcelona on TuesdayGary Cahill is willing to play through the pain barrier in order to feature in the FA Cup and Champions League finals for Chelsea.

 The Blues could find themselves short in defence for the two fixtures, with John Terry and Branislav Ivanovic ruled out of the European finale against Bayern Munich due to suspension.
 David Luiz, meanwhile, has struggled with a hamstring problem.

 Cahill picked up a hamstring injury of his own against Barcelona on Tuesday but hopes the diagnosis is better than first feared.

 "To miss these games coming up my hamstring will have to be absolutely torn to shreds," Cahill told reporters.